 Using your private vehicle for business purposes is a legitimate business expense, and most small business owners choose to take advantage of this by claiming a deduction for business miles driven when filing their income tax.

-Wave doesn't include any explicit way to record business mileage, so our Success team put their heads together and came up with these workarounds.
+Wave doesn't include an official business mileage tracker, but you can still record your mileage in Wave with these workarounds.
 This article reviews the basics of mileage record keeping in the US and Canada and explains how to enter it in Wave.

 Want to reimburse your employees for mileage, or charge your clients for it?
 We've got that covered, too.